Otezla is a pill—not a cream or injection—for adults with plaque psoriasis

 Some medicines may make Otezla less effective, and should not be taken with Otezla.
 Tell your doctor about all the medicines you take, including prescription and nonprescription medicines.

-Tell your doctor if you are pregnant, planning to become pregnant, or planning to breastfeed.
-Otezla has not been studied in pregnant women or in women who are breastfeeding.
+Tell your doctor if you are pregnant, planning to become pregnant or planning to breastfeed.

 Please click here for the Full Prescribing Information for Otezla.